torin-k/torin-k.github.io/projects.md

 * Using the SVD algorithm to build a lossy compression algorithm.
 * Using the SVD algorithm to build a steganographic algorithm which could hide/retrieve a binary message from a given image with indiscernible difference in the image.

-You can find the final paper and Julia code here.
+You can find the final paper and Julia code [here](http://torink.me/SERVER/eigenfinding.pdf).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5MDYwMTgwMiwxMDIyNzkxNDAyLDEyMD
+eyJoaXN0b3J5IjpbMTYzMzA1NzMwMiwxMDIyNzkxNDAyLDEyMD
 UxNjcyMSwtMTc4OTY1MTk2M119
 -->